-CBD Oils and other products are a fairly recent appearance on the landscape of self-treatment for various conditions.
+CBD for Fibromyalgia and other conditions is a fairly recent appearance on the landscape of self-treatment..
 They can also be quite expensive, so when a company offered me some free samples of their CBD Oils to try and review, I agreed.
-Having had Fibromyalgia symptoms likely for over 20 years, and been diagnosed for over 10 years, I have tried nearly all legal alternative therapies, treatments and remedies.
+I have had Fibromyalgia symptoms likely for over 20 years, and been diagnosed for over 10 years.
+So I have tried nearly all legal alternative therapies, treatments and remedies.
 And, per the Chronic Pain Clinic here in the Highlands, I have also tried all the prescribable medications on the current market.
 So forgive me for coming from a perspective of “it will never work”, but at least the chances of placebo effect here are minimal!

 Below I run through questions about what CBD is and, more importantly, what it is not.
 And I’ll explain how I ran my tests to see whether these products could be a complement to my current medication for Fibromyalgia.
 I’ll share the company who gave me the samples at the end, as I want to focus on how my body reacted to CBD.